-The Enhancement and restoration of Texas wild-rice and Restoration and maintenance of native aquatic vegetation project areas are depicted in Figure 14.
-As described in the ITP Annual Report, select non-native aquatic vegetation was removed from these areas allowing native vegetation (including Texas wild-rice) to expand over 2015.
+The Enhancement and restoration of Texas wild-rice and Restoration and maintenance of native aquatic vegetation project areas are depicted in Figure 15.
+As described in the ITP Annual Report, select non-native aquatic vegetation was removed from these areas allowing native vegetation (including Texas wild-rice) to expand over 2016.
 Native aquatic vegetation was also planted in cleared areas within these sections to promote restoration activities where practical and appropriate.
-As evident in Table 2, the working project area supports a footprint of 3,792 m2 of which 3,035 m2 overlaps with fountain darter occupied habitat (Table 2).
+As evident in Table 2, the working project area supports a footprint of 3,930 m2 of which 3,570 m2 overlaps with fountain darter occupied habitat (Table 2).
+This includes 85 m2 (not included in figures) of aquatic vegetation restoration in Spring Lake immediately above the dam.
 Although not quantified for this assessment, disturbance from foot traffic to and from these locations and from slightly elevated turbidity during non-native vegetation and sediment island removal did temporarily occur.